blorente/naylang-documentation/src/ast.md

-even though the resulting number of classes is rather small, the iterative process necessary to arrive to the following hierarchy took many iterations, due to the sparse specification of the language semantics[^gracespec] and the close ties this language has with it's execution model.
+even though the resulting number of classes is rather small, the iterative process necessary to arrive to the following hierarchy took many iterations, due to the sparse specification of the language semantics[^gracespec] and the close ties this language has with its execution model.
 This created a loop where design decisions in the execution model required changes in the AST representation, and vice versa.
 The following diagram represents the current class hierarchy: